 Rebates and vouchers

 Have you checked the Savings Finder?
-You may be eligible for NSW Government rebates and vouchers to help reduce your housing costs, such as pensioner concessions on council rates.
+You may be eligible for free apprenticeships and training courses to help you find work or travel to a new job.

 Ways to save

 Understand how second jobs are taxed.
 If you take on work outside your usual job, your employer may not know where you sit on the income scale.
 They may not deduct enough tax from your pay, leaving you with an unwelcome tax bill at the end of the financial year.
 If you have two or more jobs, ask your employer to deduct more tax each pay period to cover any potential shortfall.
 Make sure you claim the tax-free threshold from one job only (usually the higher paying one) to avoid a tax bill at the end of the financial year.

 Claim your WFH costs.
 There are two methods for claiming work-from-home costs: the actual cost or the fixed rate.
 The new fixed-rate method has increased from 52 cents to 67 cents per hour.
 This rate applies to tax returns from the 2022-2023 income year onwards.

 Keep track of your records.
 Don’t miss out on claiming deductions in your tax return.
 Use your phone to take photos of any invoices, receipts, logbooks or other work-related expenses during the year.
 Then upload them to the free ATO app.
 It makes it much easier log your records in one place.